Mount Nebo hero image

 Half-Day

-• Morning drive from Amman or Madaba, summit worship service, museum visit, nearby lunch
+• Morning drive from Amman or Madaba, summit worship service, museum visit, and nearby lunch

 Full Day

-• Add Bethany-beyond-the-Jordan baptism site or Dead Sea float to round out the pilgrimage theme
+• Add Bethany-beyond-the-Jordan or a Dead Sea stop to round out the pilgrimage theme

 Best Time to Go

-Spring and fall provide pleasant temperatures and the clearest views.
-In winter the summit can be windy and chilly; in summer plan early morning visits to avoid midday haze.
+Spring and fall provide pleasant temperatures and clearer views.
+In winter the summit can be windy and chilly; in summer, plan early visits to avoid midday heat and haze.

 Group Logistics